 A first full classification of the macroscopic level density that correspond to free variables has been already performed in~\cite{BPB99}.
-The point is that one needs almost surely asymptotically free stable random matrices to find these kinds of level densities, see~\cite{MS2017}.
-For instance some elliptical stable invariant random matrix ensembles do not belong to this class~\cite{KM2021}.
+The point is that one needs almost surely asymptotically free stable random matrices, see~\cite[Chapter 4.1]{MS2017} for the definition, to be sure to find these kinds of level densities.
+For instance, some elliptical stable invariant random matrix ensembles do not belong to this class as has been discussed in~\cite[Section 4.2]{KM2021}.
 Then, one obtains deviations from the free probability results.
 Nevertheless, the macroscopic level density is still stable under matrix addition though it is not freely stable any more.
-Therefore, one needs too be careful to to identify all stable random matrix ensembles we have classified in the present work with freely stable ones.
+Therefore, one needs to be careful to identify all stable random matrix ensembles we have classified in the present work with freely stable ones.
 The latter will be only a subset of all stable ones, and it is a task for further investigations to identify the necessary and sufficient conditions that the spectral measure has to satisfy for this subset.
 An intimately related question will be about the domain of attraction of this subset.
 Certainly this would be even more involved as double scaling limits between the number of matrices $m$ added and the matrix dimension $N$ are possible.
 It is quite likely that other emergent spectral statistics are possible that can be approached that are not covered when taking first $m\to\infty$ (as we have done in the present work) and, then, $N\to\infty$.